wuzikang961215/ResearchPaperClustering/README.md

 - **Decision**:
   - The approach using Sentence-BERT with K-Means clustering was chosen despite the lower silhouette score.
 The practical usability, interpretability of clusters, and even distribution observed in the t-SNE visualization were prioritized.

+- **Final Decision**:
+  - Eventually, I chose TF-IDF and K-Means because, although the silhouette score is not ideal with a silhouette of only 0.03, it makes more sense to group papers together in real-world scenarios.
+For example, when I check the groupings, I can see papers related to climate, environment, etc., grouped together.
+This practical grouping is more beneficial for understanding and analyzing the research topics.